apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/plugin.md

 JavaScript success callback.
 In case of error, various status codes are sent back to the JavaScript's error callback.

-## Updating the .jar in the project's www directory
+## Updating the .jar in the Project's www Directory

 The added `Echo.java` needs to be updated in your project.
 To build the `.jar` file, navigate to the BlackBerry WebWorks repo's root